 applying oversubscription and buy-back mechanism.

-Measures, listed in paragraphs 69.1–69.4 shall apply at entry/exit point with the member state – Latvia, measures listed in paragraphs 69.1–69.3 – entry point from LNG termional, measures specified in paragraph 69.3 – entry point from Belarus as well as exit points to distribution and consumer systems.
+Measures, listed in paragraphs 69.1–69.4 shall apply at entry/exit point with the member state – Latvia and at entry/exit point with member state – Poland, measures listed in paragraphs 69.1–69.3 – entry point from LNG termional, measures specified in paragraph 69.3 – entry point from Belarus as well as exit points to distribution and consumer systems.
 The TSO shall perform congestion management in the following sequence:

 reallocating surrendered capacities;